OCA/edi/account_invoice_import/README.rst

 Configuration
 =============

-Go to the form view of the suppliers and configure it with the following
+Go to the form view of the suppliers and configure them with the following parameters:
-parameters:

 - Individual/Company: *Company*
 - the *VAT Number* (this field is used by default when searching the supplier in the Odoo partner database)
-- in the *Accounting* tab, create one or several *Invoice Import Configurations*.
+- in the *Accounting* tab, configure the *Vendor Bills Import* fields: default product, default expense account, default taxes, forced invoice line description, single-line import, and forced purchase journal.

 You can configure a mail gateway to import invoices from an email: